World Cancer Day 2021

 Aims and scope

-Cancer & Metabolism welcomes studies on all aspects of the relationship between cancer including molecular biology and genetics.
-The journal is indexed in DOAJ, Emerging Sources Citation Index (ESCI), PubMed, and PubMed Central.
+Cancer & Metabolism welcomes studies on all aspects of the relationship between cancer and metabolism, including:

 Editorial Board